Logotype for KBC Group NV

 Executive summary

-• Digital-first strategy recognized globally, with 5.5 million users engaging with the Kate digital assistant and KBC Mobile ranked as the top banking app worldwide.
+• Digital transformation advanced, with 5.5 million users of the Kate digital assistant and KBC Mobile ranked as a top global banking app.

-• Announced acquisition of 365.bank in Slovakia for EUR 749–761 million, aiming for a top-three market position, cross-selling potential, and expected to be EPS accretive from year one.
+• Announced acquisition of 98.45% of 365.bank in Slovakia for EUR 761 million, expected to close by year-end, aiming for a top-three market position and significant synergies.

-• Updated dividend policy: payout ratio of 50%-65% of consolidated profit, with interim dividend of 1 EUR/share and focus on organic growth and M&A.
+• Updated dividend policy: payout ratio of 50%-65% of consolidated profit, with a EUR 1/share interim dividend and focus on organic growth and M&A.

 Financial highlights

-• Fee and commission income up 12% year-over-year, with record investment product sales and assets under management at EUR 273 billion, up 6% year-over-year.
+• Net fee and commission income reached EUR 690 million, up 12% year-over-year, with record investment product sales.

 Outlook and guidance

-• 2025 guidance: total income growth of at least 5.5% year-over-year, net interest income of at least EUR 5.7 billion, insurance revenues up at least 7%, and OpEx growth below 2.5% (excluding taxes).
+• 2025 guidance: total income growth of at least 5.5% year-on-year, net interest income of at least EUR 5.7 billion, insurance revenues up at least 7%, and operating expenses (excl. taxes) to grow below 2.5%.

 • Combined ratio expected below 91%, credit cost ratio well below 25-30 bps.